Nau mai, haere mai

 Hear what others with lived experience of having COVID-19 have to say

-Jenene got COVID when she was in London at the beginning of 2020 and still experiences symptoms almost two years later.
+Jenene got COVID when she was in London at the beginning of 2020 and still experiences symptoms.
 Hear what she has to say about the study.

 Tuala Tagaloa Tusani